Unidata/netcdf-java/docs/src/public/userguide/pages/netcdfJava_tutorial/cdmdatasets/netcdfdataset.md

 * remote access to OpenDAP, ADDE and THREDDS datasets.

 NcML is an XML document format that allows you to create "virtual" netCDF datasets, including combining multiple netCDF files into one dataset.
-A [later section](basic_ncml_tutorial.html) of the tutorial explains NcML and how to create virtual datasets.
+The [NcML](basic_ncml_tutorial.html) section of the tutorial explains how to create virtual datasets.

 #### Using NetcdfDataset.openFile to open a NetcdfFile